tjcsl/gitbook/services/mail/README.md

 ## TJ Webmail

 The easiest way to access your TJ Email is to use the TJ Webmail System at <https://webmail.tjhsst.edu>.
-This is powered by the free and powerful Roundcube Messaging System.
+This is powered by the free and powerful RainLoop webmail system.
 To log in, simply enter your TJ username and password.

 ## From a Mail Client